espruino/EspruinoDocs/boards/EspruinoESP8266.md

 Flash map and access
 --------------------
-The esp8266 modules come in a number of forms with varying flash chip sizes.
+The esp8266 modules come with varying flash chip sizes.
 The flash layout for each size is slightly different.
 There are a number of random tidbits to know about flash layout: